 - it quickly filled up

-- you can only fill it half way up
+- you can only fill it halfway up

-The amazing reason why you need one
+The unusual reason why you need one

-YOU ARE HELPING THE ENVIRONMENT TO STAY CLEAN AND YOU ARE NOT CONTRIBUTING TO MORE MICRO WASTE IN THE OCEAN
+YOU ARE HELPING THE ENVIRONMENT TO STAY CLEAN, AND YOU ARE NOT CONTRIBUTING TO MORE MICRO WASTE IN THE OCEAN

 The bag is made from the most common nylon type: 6.6 thread.

-My first question was; “Does the bag itself lose fibers?”
+Does the bag itself lose fibers?

-I called them and this is what they answered.
+I called them, and this is what they answered.